July 1-24, 2015

-The client requested a massive LED video wall that could withstand a month’s time of outdoor usage.
-On the operations side of things, we had to switch between a wide variety of feeds and screen looks.
+The client requested a massive LED video wall that could withstand month long outdoor usage.
+On the operations side of things, we had to switch between a wide variety of feeds, custom CIBC commercials and variable screen (cut up) looks.
 Audio had to be loud and clear, however concentrated to our area.

 Quick summary of how you put together the show at the venue/space given.

 The challenges on this show were rooted in preparation and safety.
 Anytime a structure of this magnitude gets erected, planning has to be on point.
 After countless hours of planning and double checking every potential pitfall, we teamed up with engineers and electrical professionals to make sure that all aspects of safety and regulation were covered.

 Did you run into any complications/ how did you solve them?